mvisonneau/ahs/README.md

 INFO[2018-07-23T11:56:00Z] Setting instance sequential id (1) on configured tag 'ahs:instance-id'
 ```

-You can also use a *Dockerized version* if you prefer :
+You can also use a containerized version if you prefer:

 ```bash
 ~$ docker run -it --rm --privileged mvisonneau/ahs <instance-id|sequential>